Oakwood, Montgomery County, Ohio: Geography

-Housing and aesthetics
+Cityscape

 Oakwood contains a rich collection of architecture.
 Because of the city's age, many of the houses were constructed before World War II and are older in design.
 Houses in Oakwood, which vary greatly in size, have styles which include Tudor, Swiss chalets, Colonial Revival, White Clapboard Colonial, and Gothic Revival.
 The western end of the city features many large properties and historic houses, such as Hawthorn Hill, home of Orville Wright.
 The houses in this area tend to lie on well secluded plots of land, surrounded by many trees.

 Because of Oakwood's affluence, there is a general societal push for beautification.
 Run-down houses and unkempt lawns are generally frowned upon by the community; most lawns are well maintained.
 The city itself gives "Beautification Awards" to the judged most beautiful houses in order to maintain this high level of aesthetic awareness.
 The city has relatively strict zoning laws that restrict major changes to houses and require city approval for any planned structural additions.
 The city prohibits chain-link fences that can be seen from the street, and requires all external utility units (such as air conditioning units) to be obstructed from the view from the street.

 Public architecture is a general source of pride for the Oakwood community.
 The city buildings were designed to incorporate the rich variation of traditional architectural styles found in the city's houses.
 Oakwood High School displays an elaborate external design.
 The elementary schools, Edwin D. Smith Elementary School and Harman Elementary School, echo this elaborate style.
 Smith Elementary is built in the Tudor style like the High School while Harman Elementary is Colonial revival.
 The newest addition to the school system, the Julian and Marjorie Lange School, features Spanish revival architecture.
 The Oakwood Board of Education occupies a gray stucco manse with red tile roof in the northernmost area of Oakwood on Rubicon Road.
 Wright Memorial Library offers similar aesthetics, and the police and fire department is reminiscent of a French château.